Nlhendo/slate/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Atmos API!
+You can use our API to access cryptocurrency OHLCV candle data from Binance & Kraken.
+This data can be utilised and itegrated into your custom application.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have language bindings in Curl, JavaScript, Python, and C#!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+Here's a simple guide to walk you through generating Atmos API keys.

+Alternatively you can register for an API key at our [portal](http://api.atmosbot.com/api).

 # Authentication